 Perform a single arm row with your right arm.
 Repeat this pattern.

-4. Dumbbell Pullover + Leg Lower
+Dumbbell Pullover And Leg Lower

 Targets: Back (lats), chest (pecs), core and lower abs.

-With a slight bend in the elbows, slowly lower the dumbbells overhead towards the ground.
+With a slight bend in the elbows, slowly lower the dumbbell overhead towards the ground.
 Try to keep your low back pressed into the mat/ground.
 As you lower the dumbbell, lower one or both of your legs towards the ground.

-5. Bicep Curl + Reverse Overhead Press
+Bicep Curl And Reverse Overhead Press

 Targets: Biceps, shoulders (specifically the front head of the shoulders), back and core.